CatAmmon

 - What is CatAmmon's primary focus?

-- CatAmmon focuses on developing a novel nano-ceramic catalyst platform to replace Platinum Group Metals in automotive emissions control and the ammonia–hydrogen economy.
+- CatAmmon focuses on developing proprietary nano-ceramic catalyst platforms to reduce dependency on rare metals like Platinum Group Metals (PGMs) in automotive emission control and green hydrogen production from ammonia.

-- In February 2025, CatAmmon secured funding from NetZero Tech Ventures and the Israel Innovation Authority to advance its technology.
+- In February 2025, CatAmmon secured pre-seed funding from NetZero Tech Ventures and Israel Innovation Authority.